Which of the following best describes the company that you work for?

 With the in-house approach on the other hand you may need to spend time upskilling team members in outreach to deliver against your preferred strategy for achieving great coverage and links.
 As outreach requires significant time and effort to deliver it can so often be the optimisation that is deprioritised when the client is accountable across the whole spectrum of SEO.

 How much budget do you invest in link building each month for external suppliers?

-Those who answered yes previously were then asked how much budget they invested in link building per month.
+Those who answered yes previously (34 respondents) were then asked how much budget they invested in link building per month.

 What percentage of your overall marketing budget is dedicated to link building?

 To add some more context to the previous answers, we then asked what percentage of the overall marketing budget is dedicated to link building.
 This question was open to all in-house respondents, to capture answers from those who use budget but not on external suppliers.

 The most popular response was less than 10% of the overall marketing budget (60%) which is almost the same as the answers we received from respondents in 2020 (61%).